federal government’s interest in housing conditions can be traced

 Fair Housing Act, which prohibited discrimination in the sale, financing,

-or leading of housing.
+or lending of housing.
 The full protection of the law was expanded

 by the Fair Housing Amendments of 1988, further prohibiting discrimination